illume/mobile-vendor-app/README.md

 ## People on the move.

-MobVend - React Native app folder backend - Django python app folder
+- MobVend, React Native app folder
+- backend, Django python app folder

 Once you have docker compose, you can run the backendapp like this.